 Follow a plan for high blood pressure.

-Your heart health is directly linked to your brain health, and hypertension, or high blood pressure, is a significant risk factor for Alzheimer’s disease.
-If you have high blood pressure or if you are at-risk for the condition, work with your healthcare provider to develop a personalized plan, including diet, exercise, and potentially medication.
+Your heart health is directly linked to your brain health, and hypertension, or high blood pressure can be a significant risk factor impacting brain health.
+If you have high blood pressure, or if you are at-risk for the condition, work with your healthcare provider to develop a personalized plan, including diet, exercise, and potentially medication.

 Manage diabetes.

-Diabetes is a risk factor for cognitive decline and Alzheimer’s.
+Diabetes is a risk factor for cognitive decline.
 If you have or are at risk for diabetes, speak with your doctor to create and follow a set plan, including lifestyle changes and, potentially, medication.
 By reducing the negative effects of diabetes, you can also protect your brain health.

 Talk to a doctor if you are experiencing depression.